andy192700/psdoframework/README.md

 # PSDoFramework
 We are always doing something!

-The PSDoFramework (referred to as `DoFramework` internally) is a PowerShell module that enables developers to create fully object-orientated PowerShell projects rather than isolated and unstructured scripts.
+The PSDoFramework (referred to as `DoFramework` internally) is an open source PowerShell module that enables developers to create fully object-orientated PowerShell projects rather than isolated and unstructured scripts.
 The objective is to bring practices from modern application development into the realm of PowerShell.

 This framework offers developers some excellent features:
 - Fully object-orientated code and project structure